-A safety car or a medical car will follow behind the motorcycles for the whole of the first lap.
+A medical car will follow behind the motorcycles for the whole of the first lap.
 The car will overtake slow riders.

 If the red lights' device is fed by normal power (electricity) supply, it must also be connected to a set of car batteries or to an U.P.S.
 (Uninterruptable Power System) to provide power to the starting lights' device if the electric line breaks down just at the moment of the start.